Get an experienced writer start working

 1. | Management of time. | Working with deadlines. | Punctual and prompt now in most instances. |

-2 | Better skills of presentation. | Topics of presentation. | Boost in the level of confidence. |
+2 | Better skills of presentation. | Topics of presentation. | Boost the level of confidence. |

 3 | Extracurricular activities. | Games.
 Social work. | In progress, member of the basketball and cricket team. |

-4 | Regularly read. | Cambridge and Harvard Journals. | In progress, has helped gain insight into the political economy around the globe. |
+4 | Regularly read. | Cambridge and Harvard Journals. | In progress, it has helped to gain insight into the political economy around the globe. |

-My degree which constitutes of an array of modules, including this one has helped me gain and enhance various skills that I have highlighted above.
+My degree, which constitutes of an array of modules, including this one has helped me gain and enhance various skills that I have highlighted above.
 Most of all, I have observed an improvement in my writing and drafting skills while strengthening my communication on paper and orally.
 I have managed to highlight my strengths as well as weakness so that I am able to convert the latter into my strengths through awareness and experience.

 1.Berry, J. W. (2005).
 Acculturation: Living Successfully in two cultures.
 International Journal of Intercultural Relations.
 P. 697-712, 29 (2005).